qtalr/lab-07/README.md

 ### Transforming datasets

-In your curation process file,
+In your transformation process file,

 1. add a section which provides a brief description of the curated dataset you are transforming.
 Include: